Coworking Canada Unconference

 For this reason, we are documenting the majority of the Coworking Canada Unconference, and we are making it available during an online event – October 29th, 2025.

-Tickets to the ONLINE EVENT will be available soon.
+Tickets to the ONLINE EVENT are available now!

 This is also a great opportunity to share your in-person learning with your members, partners, or other stakeholders after returning from Toronto, ON.
 Please purchase a VIEWING PARTY ticket to share or screen this Coworking Canada event with a larger group.